Top 10 Most Popular Beer Brands In Spain | ESM Magazine

 9. Voll-Damm

-It features an amber colour, a higher malt content, and a more intense flavor profile with an ABV of 7.2%.
+It features an amber colour, a higher malt content, and a more intense flavour profile, with an ABV of 7.2%.

-Rounding out the top 10 is El Aguila, a Madrid-based beer brand established in 1900.
+Rounding out the top ten is El Águila, a Madrid-based beer brand established in 1900.

 Methodology